Curious about Beijing nightlife and wondering how to maximize the free time in the evenings on a Beijing tour?

 Look no further than this Beijing nightlife guide created by Beijing tour guides, who know all the best spots to be.

-With nights just as important as the days for maximising precious time on your visit to Beijing, having a plan for what to do at night and create even more memories is a must.
+With nights just as important as the days for maximizing precious time on your visit to Beijing, having a plan for what to do at night and create even more memories is a must.

 Whether you long for the majestic sight of Beijing at night with its red lanterns and lights, or you’re eager to mix with locals, Beijing is a vibrant and dynamic city at night.
 You just need to know where to go.